upprsk/yalc/ideas.md

 func add[T: is_int32](a: T, b: T) i32 { return a + b; }
 ```

+> Interfaces should also be usable as constrains.

 ### Multiple returns

 Functions can return many values.